 The Wolbach Library provides shared resources to support the CfA community's continuously evolving needs.
 Wolbach Library staff build, organize, manage, house, and preserve collections of physical and digital research artifacts; offer reference services and consultation; provide services in online literature searches and interlibrary loan requests; and contribute to and draw from remote databases, including the NASA Astrophysics Data System (ADS).
 The Wolbach Library participates in local, national, and international networks and cooperative activities to promote scholarly advancement, the sharing of information, access to recorded knowledge, and the empowerment of the astronomy and astrophysics community.

 Our current and future priorities are to:

-Lower technical and social barriers that negatively impact the CfA community's ability to achive it's goals
+- Lower technical and social barriers that negatively impact the CfA community's ability to achieve its goals